ajeetraina/dhi-sample-demos/promtail/guides/guides.md

 EOF
 ```

-Run Promtail with the configuration:
+#### Run Promtail with the configuration

+The following commands creates a Docker network named `logging-net`, then starts Loki (port `3100`) and Promtail (port `9080`) containers on that network, with Promtail configured to read `/var/log` files and send them to Loki.

 ```
 # Create logging network (ignore if exists)